PranavSingh31/ToDoListApp/README.md

 ### Filtering Tasks

 - Click the filter buttons to show tasks based on their status: "All," "Completed," or "Pending."

-### Changing Themes and Fonts

-- You can toggle between Light and Dark modes by clicking on the "Toggle Light/Dark Mode" button in the "Themes" menu.
-- You can change the font for the selected task by clicking on the "Fonts" menu and choosing a font option (e.g., Arial, Times New Roman).

 ### Clearing All Tasks